palaniappanveerappan/APL-for-Velocity-Optimization-Sealing-task-/README.md

 Instructions:

+-Create the experimental setup as from the instructions in the link: https://github.com/emarescotti/VelocityPlanning_DMP_FL.

 -APL task execution: Use APL algorithm to generate execution velocity values.
 Use this value in the file curve_execution(forAPL).py to execute in robot.
 Then the user judges the output by comparison and with the help of the APL Algorithm should enter a new value of velocity to curve_execution(forAPL).py file.
 In this loop,  for each radius curve, velocity can be optimized.
 (the already created APL data is in the file curv_vel_data(APL).py).